Richard Thomson (politician)

 Richard Gordon Thomson (born 16 June 1976) is a Scottish politician.
-He is a member of the Scottish National Party (SNP) He has been the Member of Parliament (MP) for Gordon since the 2019 general election, having previously the leader of the SNP group on Aberdeenshire Council.
-He has been serving as SNP Spokesperson for International Trade since 2022, and SNP Spokesperson for Wales and Northern Ireland since 2021.
+He is a member of the Scottish National Party (SNP) and was the Member of Parliament (MP) for Gordon from 2019 until the seat's abolition in 2024.
+He was also previously the leader of the SNP group on Aberdeenshire Council.
+He was the SNP Spokesperson for Business and Trade from 2022, and SNP Spokesperson for Wales and Northern Ireland until 2024.

 Early life and education

 Thomson was born in Edinburgh in 1976, the son of Alexander and Ethel Thomson.

 He was educated at Tynecastle High School, Edinburgh, before going to the University of Stirling to study History and Politics.
 He gained a BA (Hons) in 1998.
 He is presently studying part-time for an MBA from the Edinburgh Business School at Heriot-Watt University.

 Career

 He worked for Scottish Widows in Edinburgh from 1999 to 2004, firstly as an Assistant Manager in their Customer Relations Department, and latterly as an Account Manager in Corporate Pensions.

 He contributed a chapter exploring the 'social democratisation of the SNP' to a book on post-devolution politics called Breaking Up Britain – Four Nations After a Union, published in 2009 by Lawrence & Wishart.

-In August 2009, he was one of the three speakers in London at the What are the implications of Scottish Independence – for England? event hosted by the SNP, that discussed implications for England in areas such as defence, taxation, the role of the Monarchy, and possible political re-alignments.

-He formerly wrote for the Ellon Times and the Inverurie Herald.
-Thomson was a reporter and columnist for Angus Company Press from 2011 to 2012.
 Since 2017, he has been Deputy Editor of The Scottish Independent newspaper.